eshangonemad/StarLogin/README.md

 ## How to launch StarLogin Window

-To launch the StarLogin authentication window you must run the InitLogin() command in JavaScript
+To launch the StarLogin authentication window you must run the InitLogin() function in JavaScript

 **Example (Html)**